gamingzeether/SpeechAnonymiser/README.md

     libglu1-mesa-dev
 ```

-For more information, [the Dockerfile](docker/Dockerfile) may be useful
+For more information, check out [the Dockerfile](docker/Dockerfile)

 # Building
 Run